gorgusdev/neutral-state-router/README.md

 The method will return a promise object that will resolve with the new router state object if the requested activation succeeds.
 Otherwise it will reject with a router exception.
 All the usual callbacks will also be called as expected.

+## TODO

+This is still a work in progress.
+Here are some of the things that needs to be done:

+- Test the use of non-hash URLs
+- More unit tests
+- More documentation and examples

 - - -